Cale/open-hamclock-backend/README.md

 https://discord.gg/k2Nmdjup

 ## Attribution
-- MUF-RT: MUF-RT data for this map are from GIRO collected and used by permission from KC2G.
+- [MUF-RT](https://prop.kc2g.com/) Note: MUF-RT data for this map are from GIRO collected and used by permission from KC2G.
 - NOAA
 - NASA
 - [HamWeekly.com](https://hamweekly.com/)